sveetch/cookiecutter-sveetch-djangoapp/docs/features/django.rst

 because View functions are monolithic and not flexible enough for real life projects.

-The Django documentation about Class-based views is complete but can be troubling when searching for inheritance and feature methods, so you should bookmark the `Class-based view Inspector <https://ccbv.co.uk/>`_ that is very helpful.
+The Django documentation about Class-based views is complete but can be troubling when searching for inheritances and feature methods, so you should bookmark the `Class-based view Inspector <https://ccbv.co.uk/>`_ that is very helpful.

 Models
 ******

-Included models are very basic but at least you will notice than all define a ``get_absolute_url`` that is something you should always define properly in your models.
+Included models are very basic but at least you will notice they all define a method ``get_absolute_url()`` that is something you should always define properly in your models.

 Template
 ********